Poornima-Talawar/ShopingKaro/readme.md

+#KhushiBaby Docker Optimization challenges
+1. Key Optimization:
+Multi-Stage Builds: Separates build and production stages to ensure only necessary files are included in the final image.

+Slim Base Image: Utilizes node:18-slim to reduce image size.

+Non-Root User: Runs the application as a non-root user (appuser) to enhance security.

+Efficient Dependency Installation: Uses npm ci --omit=dev to install only production dependencies, ensuring faster and more reliable builds.

+.dockerignore Usage: Excludes unnecessary files and directories from the Docker context to minimize image size.

+2. Optimization reduced image size, leading to faster deployment and reduced resource consumption.

+3.Security Checklist

+Non-Root Execution: Application runs as a non-root user to limit potential vulnerabilities.

+Minimal Base Image: Reduces attack surface by using a slim base image.

+Exclusion of Dev Dependencies: Ensures only necessary packages are included in the production image.

+.dockerignore: Prevents sensitive files (e.g., .env, .git) from being added to the image.

+4. Building and running docker image locally
+1. Clone the Repository:

+2. Build the Docker Image:

+docker build -t shopingkaro-app .

+3. Run the Docker Container:

+docker run -p 3000:3000 shopingkaro-app

+The application will be accessible at http://localhost:3000.

 # ShopingKaro

 ShopingKaro is a web application developed in Node.js that allows users to easily browse and shop for various products.
 With a user-friendly interface and a variety of features, ShopingKaro aims to provide a seamless online shopping experience.